-Under the LPT Agreement, \$1.525 billion in liabilities for incurred but unpaid losses and LAE related to claims incurred prior to July 1, 1995 was ceded for consideration of \$775.0 million in cash.
-As of March 31, 2007 and December 31, 2006, the estimated remaining liabilities subject to the LPT Agreement were approximately \$1.0 billion.
-Losses and LAE paid with respect to the LPT Agreement totaled approximately \$375.0 million and \$364.5 million at March 31, 2007 and December 31, 2006, respectively.
+Loss Portfolio Transfer (LPT).
+Under the LPT Agreement, \$1.525 billion in liabilities for incurred but unpaid losses and LAE related to claims incurred prior to July 1, 1995, was ceded for consideration of \$775.0 million in cash.
+The estimated remaining liabilities subject to the LPT Agreement were approximately \$992.1 million and \$1.0 billion as of June 30, 2007 and December 31, 2006, respectively.
+Losses and LAE paid with respect to the LPT Agreement totaled approximately \$385.4 million and \$364.5 million as of June 30, 2007 and December 31, 2006, respectively.

 We account for the LPT Agreement in accordance with SFAS No. 113, Accounting and Reporting for Reinsurance of Short-Term and Long-Duration Contracts, and as retroactive reinsurance.
 Upon entry into the LPT Agreement, an initial deferred reinsurance gain was recorded as a liability in our consolidated balance sheet.
-This gain is being amortized using the recovery method, whereby the amortization is determined by the proportion of actual reinsurance recoveries to total estimated recoveries, and the amortization is reflected in losses and LAE.
-In addition, we are entitled to receive a contingent commission under the LPT Agreement.
-The contingent commission is estimated based on both actual results to date and projections of expected ultimate losses under the LPT Agreement.
-Increases and decreases in the estimated contin gent commission are reflected in our commission expense in the year that the estimate is revised.
+This gain is being amortized using the recovery method, whereby the amortization is expected ultimate losses under the LPT Agreement.
+Increases and decreases in the estimated contingent commission are reflected in our commission expense in the year that the estimate is revised.